jacobscgc/sort_pictures/README.md

 # sort_pictures
 Simple script to sort pictures by year and month.

+It creates a 'sorted' directory in the same directory as where the pictures are located to be sorted.
+Next, it checks for which years and months there are pictures and creates directories for those in the 'sorted' directory.
+Finally, it copies the pictures to the correct directory in the 'sorted' directory (original files are kept).
+Pictures that do not have exif data are copied to the 'sorted/unsorted' directory.

+It acccepts the following file formats:
+- .jpg
+- .JPG
+- .jpeg
+- .tiff
+- .tif

 ## Dependancies:
 This script uses python and the python package exifread.